Designer-Studios/Security/index.md

 have a sensitive mouse.

+#2 Microphone Or Camera: If you notice that your camera is on, check to see if any app is using your camera or microphone.
+If not, then most
+likely someone has control of your system.

+#3 Unknown Files: You might see files you don't remember seeing in your device.
+Check if you recently created a new file, If you
+didn't, you may have been hacked,

 # What If I Am Hacked?

 If you were hacked, then the best thing to do is disconnect from your home Wi-Fi Network.
 This way, the hacker cannot access your device since there is no internet to let the hacker go through.
 When you turn the Wi-Fi back on, you can do the follwoing: